 Intercostal nerves can be divided into atypical and ty...

-Intercostal nerve neurilemmomas, also known as intercostal nerve schwannoma or neurinoma, are nerve sheaths encapsulated tumours affecting intercostal nerves.
+Intercostal nerve neurilemmomas, also known as intercostal nerve schwannoma or neurinoma, are nerve sheath encapsulated tumors affecting intercostal nerves.

-Please refer to the article on schwannomas for a broad discussion about these tumours.
+Please refer to the article on schwannomas for a broad discussion about these tumors.

 The intercostal spaces are the space between the ribs.
 There are 11 spaces on each side and they are numbered according to the rib which is the superior border of the space.